Skip to content

 The this Pointer and Method Chaining

-So far, the classes we have written share an unspoken assumption—member functions "know" which object they operate on.
-Calling led.on() operates on led; calling other_led.on() operates on other_led.
-The same function behaves differently depending on which object calls it.
-This might seem obvious, but the underlying mechanism is worth a closer look: how exactly does the compiler let a function "know" who the caller is?
+Until now, the classes we have written have shared an implicit understanding: member functions "know" which object they are operating on.
+Calling uart.init() operates on uart; calling spi.send() operates on spi.
+The same function behaves differently depending on the object calling it.
+This might seem obvious, but the underlying mechanism is worth exploring: how exactly does the compiler ensure a function "knows" who called it?

 The answer is the this pointer.
-Every non-static member function has a hidden parameter at the low level, pointing to the object that called the function.
-In this chapter, we will thoroughly understand what this is, how it works, and how to use it to write elegant method chaining code.
+Every non-static member function has a hidden parameter at the low level, pointing to the object that invoked the function.
+In this chapter, we will thoroughly clarify what this is, how it works, and how to leverage it to write elegant method chaining code.

 Every Member Function Has a Hidden Parameter